 Tongue weight is the weight that is exerted directly at the tongue of the trailer.
 The distribution of the total weight of your trailer and its load will determine this value.

 Knowing your trailer's tongue weight is extremely important since your tow vehicle can only handle a specific amount, but too little can make towing a trailer unsafe.
-An example of how tounge weight can impact towing is demonstrated in the included video.
+Learn more about tongue weight and weight distribution hitches.